kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(1\) Be arranged so that the equipment is directly accessible and its location is obvious; and

-\(2\) Protect the safety equipment from damage caused by being subjected to the inertia loads specified in §27.561.
+\(2\) Protect the safety equipment from damage caused by being subjected to the inertia loads specified in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.561   General.|§27.561]].

 \[Doc.
 No. 5074, 29 FR 15695, Nov.
 24, 1964, as amended by Amdt.
 27-11, 41 FR 55470, Dec.
 20, 1976\]